jeroenterheerdt/HAsmartirrigation/README.md

   - If you set PyETO to not estimate, it will look for a solar radiation sensor in the sensor group and will use that value.
 If there is none, it will use OWMs value (assuming you have OWM configured).
 If you let PyETO to estimate from temperature or sun hours, it will not ask OWM for a solar radiation value nor will it ask a sensor for a solar radiation value, even if you configured it in the sensor group.
   - Coastal: If the location you are tracking is situated on or adjacent to coast of a large land mass or anywhere else where air masses are influenced by a nearby water body, enable this setting.
-  - Solrad behaviour: Should solar radiation estimated from temperature or sun hours or a average value of both or disabled.
+  - Solrad behaviour: Should solar radiation estimated from temperature, sun hours, an average value of both or not be estimated.
   - Forecast days: How many forecast days taken into account
 - Static: static configurable netto precipitation.
   - Delta: netto precipitation